 In 2015, after two years of consulting with thousands of people who care deeply about the səmiq̓wəʔelə/Riverview site, BC Housing released A Vision for Renewing Riverview.
-This document summarized high-level themes for the future site, but it did not include a redevelopment plan or Comprehensive Community Plan (sometimes called a “master plan”).
+This document summarized high-level themes for the future site, but it did not include a redevelopment plan or Master Plan.

 A New Mandate

-In 2021, the Provincial Government announced a new mandate to guide the site’s Comprehensive Community Planning (or “master planning”) process:
+In 2021, the Provincial Government announced a new mandate to guide the site’s master planning process:

 Except where land transfers may occur with kʷikʷəƛ̓əm First Nation, səmiq̓wəʔelə will be retained in public ownership.